bookingactivities/booking-activities/readme.txt

 == Description ==

-Booking Activities is a complete booking system designed for any kind of activity providers.
+Booking Activities is a complete booking system designed for activities.
+It is very easy to use:

-Drag and drop your events to build your activity planning.
-Copy / Paste a shortcode to display booking forms.
-Pick an event onto this calendar and book it.
-Calendars are automatically integrated to WooCommerce product pages.
+1. **Drag and drop** your activities onto your planning.
+2. Copy / Paste a **shortcode** to display a booking form.
+Or **integrate it with WooCommerce** products.
+3. **Pick** an event onto this calendar and book it.

 Try it live on the [demo website](http://demo.booking-activities.fr/en/)!